-When deciding if your business needs terrorism cover take into account what type of business you offer as well as the location.
-For example travel hubs such as airports, railway and coach stations may be more of a target as they have large numbers of the general public in them especially at busy travel times.
+When deciding if your business needs terrorism cover consider what type of business you offer as well as the location.
+For example, travel hubs such as airports, railway and coach stations may be more of a target as they have large numbers of the general public in them especially at busy travel times.
 Another factor to think about is whether you operate from a busy urban area such as a city centre.
 These areas can have an increased risk of attack.

 Certain industries are also a higher risk than others.

 In insurance terms what is an act of terrorism?

 There are different types of terrorism from exploding bombs in areas populated by the public or trying to kill groups of people by shooting and stabbing.
 It could also be organisations trying to influence people or governments by intimidation.
 The insurance industry uses the Terrorism Act 2000 to define their policy.